EslamAymann22/Git-GitHub/README key words .md

 * we use "git tag -a > nickname < -m > short message < "<br>

-* to show all commits we use "git log --oneline --all" in this feature after reset the head we can show all commits but if dont use --all we show from head and down
+* to show all commits we use "git log --oneline --all"
+    <br> in this feature after reset the head we can show all commits
+     <br> but if dont use --all we show from head and down

  * to make a new branch we use "git branch >branch name < "
  * to show all branches in your repo use "git branch"